 Taylor University transitioned to smartcards, keeping students safe one tap at a time.

 In the past, students swiped their ID cards to gain access into academic buildings, athletic buildings and residence halls.
-With constant advancements in technology, the university decided to update its system.
+With constant advancements in technology, the university decided to update their system.

-“The cards are encrypted, it’s more secure,” Steve Elwood, director of infrastructure and support said.
+“The cards are encrypted, it’s more secure,” said Steve Elwood, director of infrastructure and support.

-Both swipe cards and smartcards are able to track a student's name, location and time of entrance.
-The only difference is that smartcards contain a computerized chip — swipe cards do not.
+With both swipe cards and smartcards able to track a student's name, location and time of entrance, the only difference is that smartcards contain a computerized chip — swipe cards do not.

 The computerized chips make reprogramming easier and quicker.

 Taylor’s faculty wanted to ensure that people intended to be in certain buildings are the only ones who can get in.
-Faculty said they felt that Taylor was isolated enough that crime in surrounding areas wouldn’t directly affect the campus.
+Staff felt that Taylor was isolated enough that crime in surrounding areas wouldn’t affect the campus as much.

-However, Elwood said that they would rather be safe beforehand — to be reliable and dependable — than scramble to figure out what to do if security measures failed.
+However, Elwood said that they would rather be safe beforehand — to be reliable and dependable — than scramble, trying to figure out what to do if security measures failed.
 Hence, they decided to make the update and protect against any possible threat.

 Smartcards not only reinforce safety measures but also serve as a quicker way to get into buildings.

 “My favorite part of the project is saving time for people all over campus,” Elwood said.
 “The new smartcards are superior in, I would say, just about every way from the old magnetic cards.”